dcunited001/dcunited001.github.io/_posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 have to worry about maintaining them and so you can contort their personality and traits a bit more for a bit of literary chiaroscuro.

 What makes your characters real?
-What makes them three dimensional?
 What traits, mores and values do your fantasy realm's people share that must be universal, with even our own world?
 And for every one of these questions: ask why!
-No, ask
-[five why's](https://en.wikipedia.org/wiki/5_Whys)!
+No, ask [five why's](https://en.wikipedia.org/wiki/5_Whys)!
 The little accessories that your character wears, what are their purpose to their world?
 Or is it just extraneous baggage?
 What hero wants to dress up every day with with accessories that are merely baggage?
 Maybe there's a story behind that ring or that leather piece?

 What is this character's comfort zone?
 And what happens when they get harshly placed outside it?
 Do they react realistically?
 Do they